Released 07/11/2024

 “We go fight Beemon now?”

 “Agh, not just yet big guy.
 Dracula’s out there.
 I got a sense about it.”
-Tombs reminded Tumbo about the target of their current mission.
+Tombs reminded TUM about the target of their current mission.
 Then he turned to Dracula’s Dog as they walked down a dirt road, “You’d like that, huh?”

-Dracula’s Dog grumbled softly, floating with one of Tumbo’s drumsticks held in his mouth proudly.
+Dracula’s Dog grumbled softly, floating with one of TUM’s drumsticks held in his mouth proudly.
 He was frustrated at their progress.
 Months had gone by and several countries explored where Tombs had leads on the vampire king.
 Dracula’s Dog knew he couldn’t find Dracula alone, yet still felt held back by his companions who were bound to the ground.
 He then wondered whether that was even the case.

 “Chatty.”
 Tombs laughed dryly.